Birmingham trophy shop switches gears to making PPE during COVID-19

 BIRMINGHAM, Ala.
-(WIAT) — As COVID-19 continues to affect local businesses, one Birmingham shop has switched gears to not only keep their business up and running but to also help the community.
+(WIAT) — As the COVID-19 pandemic continues to affect local businesses, one Birmingham shop has switched gears to not only keep their business up and running, but to also help the community.

-United Trophy and Specialties moved its focus from making trophies and plaques to creating masks, sneeze guards, and hand sanitizers back in April.
-The company’s president, Terry Damsky, said that the transition was made because of a drop in demand for their awards.
+Back in April, United Trophy and Specialties moved its focus from making trophies and plaques to creating masks, sneeze guards, and hand sanitizers.
+Terry Damsky, president of the company, said that the transition was made because of a drop in demand for their awards.

 “So, we had to pivot,” Damsky said.
 “People can’t get together, so our event business has really gone down.
 Now that [events are] slowly coming back, they need things like hand sanitizers and masks, so we’re providing that for them.”